mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Replace the `DialogProps` prop

-The `DialogProps` prop has been replaced by a `dialog` component props slot on all responsive and mobile pickers:
+The `DialogProps` prop has been replaced by a `dialog` component props on all responsive and mobile pickers:

 ```diff
 <DatePicker